microsoft/code-with-engineering-playbook/source-control/readme.md

 ## Commit Best Practices

 * Make small commits.
-This makes changes easier to review, and if we need to revert a commit, we loose less work.
+This makes changes easier to review, and if we need to revert a commit, we lose less work.
 * Commit complete and well tested code.
-Never commit incomplete code, get in the habit of testing your code before commiting.
+Never commit incomplete code, get in the habit of testing your code before committing.
 * Don't mix whitespace changes with functional code changes.
-It is hard to determine if the line has a functional change or only removes a whitespace, so funcitonal changes may go unnoticed.
+It is hard to determine if the line has a functional change or only removes a whitespace, so functional changes may go unnoticed.
 * Write good commit messages.

 A good commit message should answer these questions:

-* Why is it neccessary?
+* Why is it necessary?
 It may fix a bug, add a feature, improve performance, or just be a change for the sake of correctness
-* How does it adress the issue?
-For short, obviuos changes, this can be omitted
+* How does it address the issue?
+For short, obvious changes, this can be omitted
 * What effects does this change have?
 In addition to the obvious ones, this may include benchmarks, side effects etc.
 * What limitations does the current code have?